Consultations by Appointment Only

 At The Maine Criminal Defense Group, our Camden sexual assault defense attorneys are committed to protecting your rights and challenging the state’s case at every step.
 We carefully evaluate the evidence, identify weaknesses in the prosecution’s arguments, and develop a defense tailored to the facts of your case.
 If you are facing sexual assault charges in Camden or surrounding communities, our legal team is ready to fight for your freedom and future.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI/DUI & criminal defense attorneys, serving Maine, today.

 Table of Contents

-What is sexual assault in Maine?
+What is Sexual assault in Maine?

 Sexual assault charges can arise from various circumstances, including engaging in sexual activity with: